Omar Krayem

-Omar Nabil Krayem (born October 12, 1988) is an American-Palestinian professional basketball player.
+Omar Nabil Krayem (born October 12, 1988) is a Los-Angeles born American-Palestinian professional basketball player who currently plays for Mineros de Zacatecas of the Mexican League.
 Standing at 183 cm (6 ft), Krayem plays as point guard.
 In the 2015–16 season, Krayem led the FIBA Europe Cup in scoring with 20.4 PPG and he was second in assist at 6.6 per contest while leading Borås Basket to the second stage of the FEC.